Tips on Caring for an Older Dog

 A regular routine is just as important to old dogs as it is to young dogs, so a daily walk should take place as it always has.
 Even an older dog likes to get out and sniff the lampposts.
 As your pet ages adjust the length of the walk so it is still enjoyable for them and doesn't leave them in any pain.
 The pace should be nice and slow and be prepared to stop and rest.
 Try to go at the same time of day each time so your dog knows what is coming.
-If they have to get in and out of your car, lift them so they don't hurt themselves and try not to take them on long journeys if it isn't necessary.
+If they have to get in and out of your car, lift them so they don't jump and hurt themselves and try not to take them on long journeys if it isn't necessary.

 Walks Should be Slow and Short

 Raise your Dog's Food and Water Bowls

 Feeding an Elderly Dog

 If you buy ready-made dog food, most brands have a Senior range on offer.
 These have vitamins and minerals added that specifically care for elderly animals, and they are usually lighter on calories and fat too.
 Dogs tend to sleep more and move around less as they age, so they need fewer calories.
 Putting on excess weight will hinder your dog's movements so make sure overeating doesn't occur.

 Feed your dog smaller portions but give them more meals as they grow old.
 The digestive system slows down in later years so offering smaller meals two or three times a day will help.
 We used to only give my dog one meal a day when she was young, but then she started to vomit after eating the large dinner when she got to 10 years old.
 Splitting the same quantity over three meals a day put a stop to this and made her more comfortable.

 For medium and larger dogs, raise the food and water dish off the floor so they don't stoop to feed.
 Bending down puts stress on their shoulders and elbows, and it makes digesting food more difficult, so either place regular bowls on a sturdy box or purchase specially designed raised dog bowls.